TheOtherRolesAU/TheOtherRoles/README.md

 [TooManyRolesMods](https://github.com/Hardel-DW/TooManyRolesMods) - Idea for the Detective and Time Master roles comes from **Hardel-DW**.
 Also some code snippets of the implementation were used.\
 [TownOfUs](https://github.com/slushiegoose/Town-Of-Us) - Idea for the Swapper, Shifter and a similar Mayor role come from **Slushiegoose**\
 [Ottomated](https://twitter.com/ottomated_) - Idea for the Morphling, Snitch and Camouflager role come from **Ottomated**

+# Settings
+The mod adds a few new settings to Among Us (in addition to the role settings):
+- The number of Impostor count be set inside a lobby
+- The map can be changed inside a lobby
+- You can set the maximum number of meetings that can be called (every player still only has 1 meeting, but if the maximum number of meetings is reached you can't use your meeting even if you have one left)

 # Roles